-We present the first comprehensive investigation of the glacial-sedimentary infill of a major fjord system in Greenland.
+We present the first comprehensive, high-resolution investigation of the glacial-sedimentary infill of a major fjord system in Greenland.
 The seismic stratigraphy of Petermann Fjord and the adjacent Nares Strait area confirm the episodic retreat of ice streams in the area marked by GZW deposits, followed by the deposition of sediment from meltwater plumes and icebergs.
 The rugged bedrock topography is a major control on sediment distribution in relation to the retreating ice margin; redeposition by gravity flows was only important locally.
 Our mapped unconsolidated sediment volumes provide glacial sediment fluxes for the former Petermann Ice Stream when it was stable on a sill at the fjord mouth that are in line with sediment flux estimates from modern Antarctic and other Northern Hemisphere palaeo-ice streams including the palaeo-Jakobshavn Isbrae.
 The average deglacial erosion rate that we calculate for the Petermann drainage basin is one of only a few erosion rate estimates for Greenland and is similar to the rates from the Antarctic Peninsula and some Patagonian catchments despite being subject to a much colder climate.
 In this setting, ice dynamics rather than climate, namely the fast-flow of Petermann Glacier (or former ice stream), is the dominant control on glacial erosion.
 The order-of-magnitude difference between glacial erosion rates during an early phase of deglaciation (when the grounding line was stable at the fjord mouth) and a later phase (of retreat through the fjord) confirm significant variability in erosion rates related to deglacial retreat rates and ice dynamics.
 Mapped pre-LGM surfaces, calculated glacial sediment fluxes and our range of glacial erosion rates provide much needed observational constraints on future numerical modelling experiments of the Petermann system, one of the best studied outlet glacier systems in Greenland.

 References